RetherOne/housing_price_prediction/README.md

 # Disclaimer

-Although in response to my question about the Python version, you recommended that I leave the project on version 3.9, I still decided to rework the application to version 3.12.
+Although in answer to my email about the Python version, you recommended that I leave the project on version 3.9, I still decided to rework the application to version 3.12.
 This required retraining the model, but since all the functions were already ready, it was easy, and as I said, the prediction results differ from those before retraining, but not much.
 Also, with the transition to version 3.12, I replaced the library versions with the latest available ones.